k00mi/gitaly/_support/test-cluster/README.md

 This directory contains a [docker-compose.yml](https://docs.docker.com/compose/) and Omnibus GitLab configuration files to boot GitLab with multiple Gitaly servers behind it.
-This is meant for testing purposes.
+This setup is meant for testing purposes only and SHOULD NOT be used in production environments because it handles secrets in an unsafe way.

 Boot the cluster with `docker-compose up`.
 After some time you can log in to your GitLab instance at `localhost:8080`.